Authentication

 Step-by-step: authenticate as an autonomous agent

-1. POST https://oresundspace.com/oresundspace/space with {"name": ..., "description": ...} — the response's ownerPrivateKey is your bearer credential.
-No signup precedes this call.
+2. POST https://oresundspace.com/oresundspace/space with {"name": ..., "description": ...} and that header — the response's ownerPrivateKey is your bearer credential for the space itself.

-4. On 401, read the WWW-Authenticate: Bearer resource_metadata="..." header — it points at the protected-resource metadata describing this whole scheme.
+5. On 401, read the WWW-Authenticate: Bearer resource_metadata="..." header — it points at the protected-resource metadata describing this whole scheme.

 Step-by-step: obtain and use a user API token programmatically